How Long Does it Take to Get an Associate Degree?

-“You could transfer up to 45 credits (equivalent to 15 classes) and still earn your associate degree as long as you complete 15 credits (five classes) and 9 credits (three classes) in your major here," O’Keefe said.
+At SNHU, for example, “you could transfer up to 45 credits (equivalent to 15 classes) and still earn your associate degree," O'Keefe said.

 There are still other ways to obtain credit and reduce the time it takes to graduate if you haven’t completed any college courses.
 Students who pursue a criminal justice associate degree, for example, are often able to receive credit for police academy training, O’Keefe said.
 You can also choose to take a College Level Equivalency Program (CLEP) exam in a particular subject area to test out of college courses, specifically certain prerequisites, and receive college credit for those classes.

 How to Get an Associate Degree